particle-iot/docs/src/content/getting-started/logic-ledger/ledger.md

 See [Using Ledger from Logic](/getting-started/logic-ledger/logic/#using-ledger-from-logic) in the Logic documentation for more information.

-## Using Ledger from the Particle Cloud API
+## Using Ledger from the Cloud API

 Ledger can be also be accessed using the Particle Cloud REST API.
 See the [Cloud API reference](/reference/cloud-apis/api/#ledger) for more information.